edkoch25/NuvioTV-Fork/README.md

 ## Target hardware

 Primary/validated target is the **Amlogic S905X4 class (armeabi-v7a)**, tested on a Homatics Box R 4K Plus in a Samsung HW-Q800F -> LG C9 eARC chain.
-Other devices (Nvidia Shield, Prism+, Xiaomi) are community-tested but not the primary target -- treat them as such.
+Other devices (Nvidia Shield, Prism+, Xiaomi) have been community-tested.

 ---